Soapy7261/Simple_badwordblocker.py/readme.md

 In MacOS, Python comes pre-installed.
 If you are on another Operating System, please download Python on the offical website located here: https://www.python.org/downloads/

-This just adds a status to the bot.py file, nothing special.
+This just adds a status to the main.py file, just a nice thing to have